 Note: The "2+2" term is used to refer to a transfer agreement through which a student completes an Associate degree at WVNCC and finishes a Bachelor's degree at another institution.
-Because of individual student factors, part-time or full-time status, need for developmental education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete this degree in two (Associate's) or four (Bachelor's) years.
+Because of individual student factors, part-time or fulltime status, need for developmental education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete this degree in two (Associate's) or four (Bachelor's) years.
 The term "2+2" does not imply a guarantee that a student will be able to complete all requirements in four years.
+This option is designed for students preparing for transfer to West Virginia State University to complete work on baccalaureate degree in Business Administration with a Management Concentration.
+Students should consult with their advisor regarding requirements.